shps951023/Trace-Dapper.NET-Source-Code/README.md

 1. Get all field names of sql select
 2. Obtain the attribute data of the mapping type > encapsulate the index, sql field and class attribute data in a variable for later use
-3. Dynamic create method: Read the data we want from the database Reader in order, where the code logic:
+3. Dynamic create method: Read the data we want from the database Reader in order,  the code logic:

 ```C#
 User dynamic method ( IDataReader  reader )